HiroshiJoe/HiroshiJoe/README.md

 # 👋 Hi, I’m Heroshi Joe Abejuela!

-Welcome to my GitHub profile!
-I'm a 19-year-old STEM graduate specializing in research and Data Science.
-I've completed the **Google Advanced Data Analytics Specialization** and the **Applied Data Science Specialization with IBM**, equipping me with the skills to tackle complex data challenges.
+**Turning Data into Insights** – that's my motto as I navigate the ever-evolving fields of Data Science and Machine Learning.
+I'm a 19-year-old STEM graduate with a passion for research and data-driven solutions.
+I've completed the **Google Advanced Data Analytics Specialization** and the **Applied Data Science Specialization with IBM**, which have equipped me with the skills to tackle complex data challenges.

 ## 👀 About Me
 - **Interests:** Research in Machine Learning, Data Analytics, Data Science, and General Statistics.
 - **Currently Exploring:** Advanced concepts and applications in Data Science.
+- **Continuous Learning:** I'm committed to staying ahead in the fast-paced world of Data Science and Machine Learning by continuously expanding my knowledge and skills.
 - **Looking to Collaborate On:** Machine Learning projects and Data Science applications.
 - **Pronouns:** He/Him.
 - **Fun Fact:** I’m multilingual!
 I speak Japanese, English, Bisaya (my native Filipino language), and Tagalog.